arcticsecurity/public/docs/Harmonization.md

 # Data Harmonization Ontology

 The purpose of this document is to describe a data harmonization ontology, which can be used to tailor heterogeneous threat data to the needs of early warning.
 We pay special attention to categorize the information in a way that directly serves the needs of victim notification.
-We present four categories, which consist of explicit functional types, each with a different audience in mind, namely:
+We present four categories, which consist of explicit functional types, each with a different intended audience in mind, namely:

  * **suspected compromise** for incident response
  * **known vulnerabilities** for vulnerability management
  * **public exposure** for configuration management
  * **potential threats** for threat analysis or risk assessment.

-Since you are reading this document, you are either working for a party that collects and shares information on observations related to the categories detailed above, you are involved in the operation of an early warning service that disseminates this information or you are a recipient of this type of information attributed to you.
+Since you are reading this document, you are either working for a party that collects and shares information on observations related to the categories detailed above, you are involved in the operation of an early warning service that disseminates this information to your stakeholders or you are a recipient of this type of information attributed to you.
 Regardless of your role, you will most likely benefit from perusing this document and gaining a better understanding of how we have approach data harmonization from the victim notification perspective.

 ## What is data harmonization?